Tarang74/LaTeX-Pseudocode-Formatter/README.md

 For typesetting mathematical expressions, operators, and variables, surround text with dollar signs (`$`).

-Comments are typeset as plain text, and can be invoked using double-backslashes (`//`).
+Comments are typeset as plain text, and can be invoked using double-forwardslashes (`//`).
 These may be placed anywhere in the code.
 To enter Math mode, place dollar signs within comments as previously stated.